Why technical SEO is so much more than just ‘make-up’

 Technical SEO is vitally important for your website, and provides the foundations for an effective search strategy.

-I was prompted to write this article having read a Search Engine Land guest post on the subject this week, written by Clayburn Griffin.
+I was prompted to write this article having read a Search Engine Land guest post on the subject this week,

 The author of that article doesn’t seem to value technical SEO so much.
 He says that “Technical SEO is easy, breezy, beautiful, but it’s no game-changer.”
 For me, this falls a long way from explaining what technical SEO actually is, and how important it is for your website.